TyraelElDruin/DiceMapGenerator/README.md

 One file is called [FileName].txt - this is a text file showing you how the dice need to be spun.

-The second file is called [FileName]#Dice Map#.png - this is an image file showing you a preview of the dice image.
+The second file is called [FileName]#DiceImage#.png - this is an image file showing you a preview of the dice image.

+These images will appear in the same directory your converted image is found.

 Example Previews: